 From April through July, the students will take courses and participate in practical training and educational programs at the JCGA.
 The required courses are Policy for Search and Rescue, Salvage and Maritime Disaster Prevention, and Maritime Police Policy.
-The students can further enhance their ability to effectively execute their duties as coast guard leaders in Asia through the study of a wide range of elective subjects.
+The students can further enhance their ability to effectively execute their duties as coast guard leaders in the Indo-Pacific through the study of a wide range of elective subjects.
 The JCGA's elective courses are designed to develop the students knowledge of science, technology, and criminal investigation, all of which are vital elements of effective policy formulation.
-The students will attend lectures focusing on past maritime incidents and possible future scenarios, offered by leading experts and JCG officers.
-Through lectures and discussions, they will enhance their understanding of the roles played by maritime law enforcement agencies and learn to identify best practices.